Oral injuries: systematic review

 Disclaimer: This is a summary of the systematic review findings up to the date of our most recent literature search.
 If you have a specific clinical case, we strongly recommend you read all of the relevant references as cited and look for additional material published outside our search dates.

-Original reviews and content © Cardiff University, funded by NSPCC Published by RCPCH July 2017 While the format of each review has been revised to fit the style of the College and amalgamated into a comprehensive document, the content remains unchanged until reviewed and new evidence is identified and added to the evidence-base.
+Original reviews and content © Cardiff University, funded by NSPCC Updates and new material by RCPCH July 2023 While the format of each review has been revised to fit the style of the College and amalgamated into a comprehensive document, the content remains unchanged until reviewed and new evidence is identified and added to the evidence-base.
 Updated content will be indicated on individual review pages. |